 Fixing errors in your credit report

-The information on your credit report should be accurate, complete, relevant and not misleading.
+The information on your credit report should be accurate, up-to-date, complete, relevant and not misleading.

 Tips on how to fix any errors on your credit report: